 “And since they did not see fit to acknowledge God, God gave them up to a debased mind to do what ought not to be done.
 They were filled with all manner of unrighteousness, evil, covetousness, malice.
 They are full of envy, murder, strife, deceit, maliciousness.”
 (1:28-29)

 Jon Lewis opined that man may reach such a wretched state of immorality that God says, “I’m just going to let you wallow in that mess!”
 He then suggested that our society is moving in the same direction.
-Only a casual glance at the news and the current issues confronting our culture, show that this is so.
+Only a casual glance at the news and the current issues confronting our culture shows that this is so.

-God created humankind with a free will.
+God created humankind with free will.
 We have the power to choose right or wrong.
 Good or evil.
 God or the devil.
-When we constantly, willfully and arrogantly reject God, rail against the Word of God, and refuse to repent, there is nothing God can do!
+When we constantly, willfully, and arrogantly reject God, rail against the Word of God, and refuse to repent, there is nothing God can do!

 History records the tragic results when people spurn spiritual instruction.
 The flood.
 The fall of nations.
 And finally the captivity of Israel.
 These all point to a time when God says, “I’ve had enough!
 You’re finished!”

 The chapter ends with this stern warning, “Though they know God’s decree that those who practice such things deserve to die, they not only do them but give approval to those who practice them.
 (1:32).